 Keeping Lisbon as the base city for your Portugal adventures is a great idea.
 There are tons of things to see in and around Lisbon.

 As a BONUS, day tours from Lisbon cover multiple destinations – which is great for people who want to explore more in a short time.
-In fact you can just take any of the day tours mentioned below for Portugal itinerary or if you just want to see the highlights and return back later!
+A small group tour is always the best.
+In fact, you can just take any of the day tours mentioned below for Portugal itinerary or if you just want to see the highlights and return back later!

 Book Day Tours from Lisbon